novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-93.md

 “Oh, I’ve been reading in the papers that places in the USA and Germany are also interested in your company?”

 “That’s right.
 Everything is in progress.
-So, I’ve been busier lately, and my philosophy of life has been shaken several times.”
+So, I’ve been very busy lately, and my philosophy of life has been shaken several times.”

 “Your philosophy of life?
 Oh… enjoying evening time after work?”